Robert J. Wilke

 Robert Joseph Wilke (May 18, 1914 – March 28, 1989) was an American film and television actor noted primarily for his roles as villains, mostly in Westerns.

-He plays the role of the Marshall of a town named Ansara in Wagon Train's episode "The Jud Steele Story."
-1957.

 Early years

 Wilke was a native of Cincinnati.
 Before going into acting, he had a variety of jobs, including working in a high-dive act at the Chicago World's Fair in 1933–1934.

 Career

 Wilke started as a stuntman in the 1930s and his first appearance on screen was in San Francisco (1936).
 He soon began to acquire regular character parts, mainly as a heavy, and made his mark when, along with Lee Van Cleef and Sheb Wooley, he played one of the "three men waiting at the station" in High Noon (1952).

 Westerns

 Wilke appeared in many television Westerns, including seven episodes each of NBC's Laramie and CBS's Gunsmoke.